ktanushree/manage_sase_connections/README.md

 # manage_sase_connections
-Script to manage Prisma SD-WAN Easy Onboarding (SASE Connections).
+Script to manage Prisma SASE Easy Onboarding (SASE Connections).

 This script can be used to manage SASE Connections created by Prisma SD-WAN Easy Onboarding.
 The script provides the following functionality: